Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

-\begin{definition} Let $(E_*, \theta)$ be a stable parabolic Higgs bundle on a smooth proper curve $X$ with parabolic divisor $D$ and parabolic weights $\{\alpha_i^j\}$ corresponding to a complex variation of Hodge structure.
-We say that $(E_*, \theta)$ is an irreducible minimal energy parabolic Higgs bundle (or is of minimal energy) if the Higgs cohomology group
+\begin{definition} Let $(E_\star, \theta)$ be a stable parabolic Higgs bundle on a smooth proper curve $X$ with parabolic divisor $D$ and parabolic weights $\{\alpha_i^j\}$ corresponding to a complex variation of Hodge structure.
+We say that $(E_\star, \theta)$ is a \emph{minimal energy} parabolic Higgs bundle (or is of minimal energy) if the Higgs cohomology group

-of $M$ at $(E_*, \theta)$ is of Hodge length $1$.
+of $M$ at $(E_\star, \theta)$ is of Hodge length $1$.

-If $(V, V^{p,q}, D')$ is the $\C$-VHS corresponding to the minimal energy Higgs bundle $(E_*, \theta)$, then we say that $(V, V^{p,q}, D')$ is a minimal energy variation of Hodge structure.
+If $(V, V^{p,q}, \overline{\partial})$ is the $\bc$-VHS corresponding to the minimal energy Higgs bundle $(E_\star, \theta)$, then we say that $(V, V^{p,q}, \overline{\partial})$ is a \emph{minimal energy} variation of Hodge structure.

-Similarly, if $\mathbb{V}$ is a local system on $X \setminus D$ with unitary local monodromy such that the corresponding parabolic Higgs bundle $(E_*, \theta)$ (under the Non-Abelian Hodge correspondence) is of minimal energy, then we say $\mathbb{V}$ is a minimal energy local system (or is of minimal energy). \end{definition}
+Similarly, if $\mathbb{V}$ is a local system on $X \setminus D$ with unitary local monodromy such that the corresponding parabolic Higgs bundle $(E_\star, \theta)$ (under non-abelian Hodge theory) is of minimal energy, then we say $\mathbb{V}$ is a \emph{minimal energy} local system (or is of minimal energy). \end{definition}

-The notion of minimal energy is actually a condition on the tangent space of $M$ at $(E_*, \theta)$.